SiaFoundation/docs/sia-integrations/s3-integrations/rclone.md

 Before you can use `rclone mount` on Mac OS, you will need to download and install [MacFUSE](https://github.com/osxfuse/osxfuse/releases/latest).
 {% endhint %}

-Start by creating an empty directory on your filesystem that we will use as the mount point.
+Once you have installed MacFUSE, you will then need to create an empty directory on your filesystem that we will use as the mount point.
 Once the mount is set up, this is where all the files will appear.

 <figure><img src="../../.gitbook/assets/rclone-s3-integration/rclone-new-config-macos-03.png" alt=""><figcaption></figcaption></figure>